volkamerlab/teachopencadd/README.md

 ## Citation
 (Back to [Table of contents](#table-of-contents).)

-The authors of the TeachOpenCADD platform received public funding:
+The authors of the TeachOpenCADD platform received public funding from the following funders:
 * Bundesministerium für Bildung und Forschung (Grant Number 031A262C)
 * Deutsche Forschungsgemeinschaft (Grant number VO 2353/1-1)
 * HaVo-Stiftung, Ludwigshafen, Germany